kelloggm/wpi-paper/experiments/experimental-procedure.md

 ##### B. Create a new branch called "baseline" at that commit:
    1. `git checkout -b baseline ; git push origin baseline`
    2. Ensure that the project builds and typechecks (determine the appropriate command and record it in the spreadsheet).
+You may need to update some @SuppressWarnings, for example, or possibly add new ones.
    3. Inspect the project's build system and determine the list of typecheckers from the Checker Framework that the project runs.
 How this is expressed also varies by build system.
 For example, in a Gradle project that uses the checkerframework-gradle-plugin, you would check the `checkers` block.
    In other build systems, look for a `-processor` argument.
-Record the names of the typecheckers in the "Checkers" column of the spreadsheet.
+Record the names of the typecheckers in the "Checkers" column of the spreadsheet at https://docs.google.com/spreadsheets/d/1r_NhumolEp5CiOL7CmsvZaa4-FDUxCJXfswyJoKg8uM/ .
    4. Change the project build file to use the HEAD of typetools/checkerframework:
       1. Pull the latest changes to your local working copy of the checker-framework respository.
       2. Run `./gradlew publishToMavenlocal` in your checker-framework working copy.
 This generates a SNAPSHOT of the current release version + 1.